 By Katy Caric

-Interestingly, Net-a-Porter started out as an online shop where busy, professional women could buy outfits for work and weekends from their desks.
+Interestingly, Net-a-Porter started out as a female-founded online shop where busy, professional women could buy outfits for work and weekends from their desks.
 The portal featured big name designer brands, aimed at the well-heeled working woman.

-Here, we’ve rounded up 10 sustainable luxury brands at Net-a-Porter that are likely to make this your new favourite online shop.
+Here, we’ve rounded up our pick of the best sustainable brands at Net A Porter that are likely to make this your new favourite online shop.

 Heiress Gabriela Hearst designs clothes for budding socialites, that are meant to last a lifetime.
-Gabriela tries to improve the sustainable practices of her business at every level – for example, the wool she uses is sourced from her own farm in Uruguay, and all her packaging is partially biodegradable plastic.
+Gabriela, who is also the owner of Maison de Mode, tries to improve the sustainable practices of her business at every level.
+For example, the wool she uses is sourced from her own farm in Uruguay, and all her packaging is partially biodegradable plastic.

 Re/Done represents fashion up-cycling at its finest.
 They take vintage Levi’s apart and put them back together as new jeans.
 Everything is ethically manufactured in L.A. and they use sustainable conserving methods.

 Believing in the importance of keeping heritage brands alive, RE/DONE founders Sean Barron and Jamie Mazur hand-pick and cut each design themselves.
 Due to their upcycled nature, no garments in their collections, be they jeans, tie-dyed sweats, or denim jackets, are alike.

 Bassike is all about those perfect sustainable basic pieces we can’t live without.
 Think: sweatshirts, tees and roomy pants.
 Everything is made locally in Australia with organic fabrics.
 Bassike’s founders are serious about sustainability, which is why the brand works almost exclusively with natural, renewable materials.

 Their production processes also use sustainable practices, like treating denim with an oxygen wash that doesn’t require water or chemicals.

 7. Cult Gaia